ibm-cloud-docs/log-analysis/logs.md

 IBM Cloud Kubernetes Service uses containerd as the container runtime to deploy containers from Docker container images into your cluster. container logs for containerd are available under /var/log/pods.

-The LogDNA agent collects the following log files from a container:
+The logging agent collects the following log files from a container:
     container: Information that is logged by a running container.

     Paths: Anything that is written to STDOUT or STDERR.